paradime-io/social-media-data-modeling-challenge/README.md

 **🔝 Viral spread vs viral depth** - In my analysis, I aimed to find the "best performing" TikTok sound using these two dimensions.
 A song like [Lalala](https://www.youtube.com/watch?v=FZZogxdiJMA) was a top 10 performer based on viral depth (views) but not based on viral spread (videos).
-On the flipside, audios like [Steven Universe](https://www.youtube.com/watch?v=7_RVoLCx7MU), [Play Date](https://www.youtube.com/watch?v=rODr5Zfj8RA), [Savage](https://www.youtube.com/watch?v=eJEKHdvntPI) were top 10 performers based on viral spread (videos) and not depth.
+On the flipside, audios like [Steven Universe](https://www.youtube.com/watch?v=7_RVoLCx7MU), [Play Date](https://www.youtube.com/watch?v=rODr5Zfj8RA), [Savage](https://www.youtube.com/watch?v=eJEKHdvntPI) were top 10 performers based on viral spread and not depth.

 - ❓ *Question for the reader - While I weighed both dimensions equally in the final scoring, what dimension do you think is a better, stronger, or more important measure of virality?*